 In selecting targets, we must be cautious before concluding that the marker is located squarely within the causal pathway for our disease of interest.
 Even with perfect correlation and proximity, a marker may be part of a parallel process, an inert byproduct, an essential compensation mechanism, or an inessential compensation mechanism; and we can imagine that directly targeting the marker in this case might actually make for worsened outcomes.
 Hence, (C1)-(C3) reduce the validity of the surrogate marker.

 When multiple surrogate markers are used, the methodological situation worsens.
 Suppose that two surrogate markers diverge in results.
 Each marker may diverge for any of the specified reasons (C1)-(C3).
 But in each case we do not know what is producing the divergence.
-Take the example of LDL as a surrogate for cardiovascular disease.
+Take the example of LDL as a surrogate for cardiovascular disease:

 Serum lipoproteins are particles that transport water-insoluble lipids such as triglycerides, cholesterol and cholesterol esters between the organs of energy transformation (liver, kidneys) and the organs of energy expenditure and storage (musculature, adipose).
 Low-density lipoprotein cholesterol (LDL-C), a measure of the total amount cholesterol contained within all LDL particles, is an accepted surrogate marker for cardiovascular disease risk, despite the fact that about half of hospitalized cardiovascular disease occurring in individuals with normal or “optimal” LDL-C (<100 mg/dL) (Sachdeva et al. 2009).
 Unsurprisingly, since the carriage capacity of lipoprotein particles is bound by lower and upper limits, the number of LDL particles (LDL-P) correlates strongly with LDL-C and has emerged as a strong predictor of risk.

-In a large cohort, LDL-C and LDL-P values differed by more than 12 percentile units in half of the participants, with one-quarter of them confined to high LDL-C/low LDL-P and the another quarter to low LDL-C/high LDL-P subgroups.
-Moreover, there seemed to be a difference in predictive value: The low LDL-C/high LDL-P subjects had a 67% greater risk of a cardiovascular event than the high LDL-C/low LDL-P group, a 25% greater risk than the non-discordant group, and were found to have a greater prevalence of the metabolic syndrome (MetS) and its associated biomarkers such as elevated triglycerides.
+In a large cohort, LDL-C and LDL-P values differed by more than 12 percentile units in half of the participants, with one-quarter of them confined to high LDL-C/low LDL-P and another quarter to low LDL-C/high LDL-P subgroups.
+Moreover, there seemed to be a difference in predictive value.
+The low LDL-C/high LDL-P subjects had: a 67% greater risk of a cardiovascular event than the high LDL-C/low LDL-P group; a 25% greater risk than the non-discordant group; and they were found to have a greater prevalence of the metabolic syndrome (MetS) and its associated biomarkers such as elevated triglycerides.
 Furthermore, in those with LDL-P below the 30th percentile, low LDL-C (also below the 30th percentile) increased cardiovascular event rates by 30%, while in those with LDL-P above the 30th percentile, low LDL-C increased event rate to a similar extent (Otvos et al. 2011).

 In such cases where SMs diverge in results, the causal conclusions are puzzling.
 The primary methodological instinct is to weed out the SM with low sensitivity and specificity.
 But in each case we do not know what is producing the divergence.
 We offer a methodological suggestion: to use multiple surrogate markers in order to make causal conclusions at the theoretical level.
 The solution that we will focus on for the remainder of the discussion is how to methodologically account for multiple surrogate markers with converging and diverging results.